dongzhang0725/Python_mtDNA/seq_matrix/README.md

 `【python 3.4.3】`

-The output file will be deposited in the directory of seq_matrix.py
+The output file will be deposited in the dir of seq_matrix_out

 `Usage example:`